Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Gaining from Reviving the Learning of Well-classified Examples

 \paragraph{Encouraging loss enhances the representation learning from the part of well-classified examples} The steepness of the encouraging loss is $-\frac{1}{p}-\frac{1}{1-p}$, so the gradients are:

-Contrast to gradients of NLL/CE loss in Eq. (\ref{cf:nll-gradient}), here gradients are independent of the likelihood $p$ (this is a bit like RELU in DNNs~\cite{relu}).
+In contrast to gradients of NLL/CE loss in Eq. (\ref{cf:nll-gradient}), here gradients are independent of the likelihood $p$ (this is a bit like ReLU in DNNs~\cite{relu}).
 As to the EL with conservative bonus, since the bonus is concave, gradients are also larger for well-classified examples.
+For these conservative variants, gradients for probability before LE ($<$1) are the same as that when LE=1, and the gradients after LE ($<$1) are $\left(-\frac{1}{p} -\frac{1}{1-LE}\right)*\left[p\left(1-p\right)\right]$ times smaller, but they do not scale linearly as CE loss does.

-\paragraph{Encouraging loss makes the model have smaller obstacle for reducing the energy on the data} The conditional energy form of the EL is:
+\paragraph{Encouraging loss makes the model have smaller obstacles to reduce the energy on the data} The conditional energy form of the EL is:

 The difference between it and the conditional energy form of the CE loss in Eq. (\ref{cf:energy-ce}) lies in the second term.
 Notice that training with EL does not need to push up the energy on the data to minimize the second term, so there is more incentive to lower the energy on the data.
-Although conservative bonus $<log1$ and $>log(1-p)$ does not remove the obstacle in the second term, the obstacle is smaller than CE loss.
+Although conservative bonus $<log1$ and $>log(1-p)$ do not remove the obstacle in the second term, the obstacle will be smaller than CE loss.

 \paragraph{Encouraging loss makes margins grow faster} The margin perspective of gradients w.r.t EL is: